 Research at the Department of Psychiatry

-To achieve these goals, research must be interdisciplinary and transgenerational.
-It must take into account developmental psychiatric aspects and develop preventive approaches.
-Close cooperation with the Department of Child and Adolescent Psychiatry, Psychosomatics and Psychotherapy and the Institute of Psychology is essential for this and has a long tradition in Würzburg with shared topics and research facilities.
+Research into mental illness must be interdisciplinary and transgenerational, take developmental psychiatric aspects into account and develop preventive approaches.
+Close collaboration with the Clinic and Polyclinic for Child and Adolescent Psychiatry, Psychosomatics and Psychotherapy and the Institute of Psychology is essential for this and has a long tradition in Würzburg, with shared research questions and facilities.

 Furthermore, they are included in national and international research networks such as of the Research Training Group RTG 2660, the BMBF networks (Nationale Kohorte, NapKon, the European Union (Cost-Engage), but also in the worldwide Psychiatric Genomics and Enigma consortia.